-What a year it has been!
-This has been such an exciting year to be in the cattle business, and more specifically, involved with the Charolais breed.
+This is such an exciting time to be in the cattle business, and more specifically, involved with the Charolais breed.
 Whether you’re after white, silver or buckskin calves, those char crosses are delivering the pounds you need when you cash those record breaking cheques.

 2014 has realized unprecedented returns (and smiles) throughout the industry and 2015 is looking to do the same.
 Now is as good of time as any to be involved with the Charolais breed; as Ted Serhienko put it “Owning Charolais seed stock is a low risk – high reward scenario”!

 Plan to join us June 11-13, 2015 in Manitoba for the Canadian Charolais Association Annual General Meeting; June 21-30, 2015 beginning in Regina, SK and ending up in Calgary, AB for the World Charolais Technical Conference and July 22-25, 2015 for the CCYA Conference & Show in Yorkton, SK.

 Since our creation in 1959, the Canadian Charolais Association has served as one of Canada’s major beef breed associations.
 Based in Calgary, we continually strive to provide our members with up-to-date industry information.

 The benefits of using Charolais cattle are obvious – cattlemen simply can’t deny their growth and carcass traits.
 Over the years, Charolais cattle have earned the reputation of producing cows who can handle a range of environmental conditions and bulls who increase the size and ruggedness of any herd.
 On the rail, Charolais genetics increase total red meat yield.

 Whether you’re a producer looking for Charolais genetics, a member looking to further your involvement in the CCA, or an established breeder looking for producer news, we’re here to help.
 Contact us for more information on how you can get involved with the Canadian Charolais Association.